y-scope/fluent-bit-clp/plugins/out_clp_s3/README.md

 #### Disk Buffering

-The output plugin recieves raw logs from Fluent Bit in small chunks and accumulates them in a compressed buffer until the upload size or timeout is reached before sending to S3.
+The output plugin receives raw logs from Fluent Bit in small chunks and accumulates them in a compressed buffer until the upload size or timeout is reached before sending to S3.

 With `use_disk_buffer` set, logs are stored on disk as IR and Zstd compressed IR.
 On a graceful shutdown